CosmoLike/cocoa/Cocoa/external_modules/code/README.md

 5. [Understanding CAMB's patches (developers only)](#appendix_patch_camb)
 6. [Understanding CLASS's patches (developers only)](#appendix_patch_class)

 Installing a new CAMB code in Cocoa requires a few changes to the existing CAMB/CLASS code.
-Fortunately, CoCoA provides a set of scripts and patches that automatically handle all the necessary adjustments.
+Fortunately, Cocoa provides a set of scripts and patches that automatically handle the necessary adjustments.

 ## :interrobang: FAQ: How to switch the default CAMB/CLASS? (the easy way) <a name="appendix_new_camb_class"></a>